Pagodaimedia/contact-form-with-google-apps-script-and-recaptcha/README.md

-# create a contact form using Google Apps Script and reCAPTCHA
+# Create a Contact Form using Google Apps Script and reCAPTCHA